A1 Telekom Austria Group: History

 In 1996, with the passage of the Post Restructuring Act, PTV was restructured as a public corporation, Post-und Telekom Austria AG (PTA AG).
 Only two years later, the telecommunications sector was fully deregulated and PTA was split, with the telecom side becoming Telekom Austria.
 The company was fully privatised in 2000 and was listed on the Vienna Stock Exchange and the New York Stock Exchange (it delisted from the latter in 2007).

 In June 2000, the company invested about 15 million euros to rebrand itself as Jet2Web.
 However, Jet2Web failed to succeed in the market, because it was perceived as unreliable.
 The use of the name was discontinued in 2002, and the company name Telekom Austria was revived as the brand name with a new logo.

 In June 2006, the company was split into the holding company Telekom Austria Group, with the public switched telephone network becoming Telekom Austria FixNet AG, which was later renamed Telekom Austria TA AG.
 In doing so, Telekom Austria FixNet AG became a sister company of affiliate Mobilkom Austria AG.

 Both merged in 2010 to form A1 Telekom Austria.
 Foreign subsidiaries of Mobilkom Austria were transferred to the holding company, so that A1 Telekom Austria would only deal with the Austrian market.

-In 2011, misdemeanours by company directors between 2004 and 2006 became public, erupting into a scandal known as the Telekom-Affäre.
+In 2011, misdemeanours by company directors between 2004 and 2006 became public, erupting into a scandal known as the Telekom Austria Affair.

-As of the end of 2016, Telekom Austria Group had 18,203 employees and generated about €4.2 billion in revenues.
+As of the end of 2022, Telekom Austria Group had 17,906 employees and generated about €5 billion in revenues.

 On 14 November 2017, Telekom Austria Group was rebranded to A1 Telekom Austria Group as part of adopting their one brand strategy.
 The legal entity Telekom Austria AG still remains.

-In 2020, all shares of Telecom Liechtenstein were sold to the Principality.
+In 2020, all shares of Telecom Liechtenstein (FL1) were sold to the Principality.